Science

 Our curriculum aims to:

-• Develop of an inclusive, diverse and immersive environment focusing on a 360 student experience where academia, creativity, talent and aspiration is combined with the building of resourceful, resilient problem solvers, fully equipped as outstanding learners to become outstanding world citizens and the young adults as a whole.
+Develop of an inclusive, diverse, and immersive environment focusing on a 360-student experience where academia, creativity, talent, and aspiration is combined with the building of resourceful, resilient problem solvers, fully equipped as outstanding learners to become outstanding world citizens and young adults.

 We do this by:

-• Having suitable curriculum time allocated to science so that all content from the KS3 curriculum is taught in Y7 and Y8, which builds on their substantive and disciplinary knowledge from KS2.
-This is then linked through to KS4 and KS5 to ensure the full breadth of the science national curriculum is accessible.
+Having suitable curriculum time allocated to science so that all content from the KS3 curriculum is taught in Y7, Y8 and the Autumn term of Y9, which builds on their substantive and disciplinary knowledge from KS2.
+This is then linked through to KS4 and KS5 to ensure the full breadth of the national curriculum is accessible.

 Our curriculum is focused on the development of communication, character and cultural capital of each individual student, so they become: